 Mega Man Battle Network 3

-KingMan is the second hardest boss.
-He hides in the far back row while his nearly invincible, regenerating chess pieces attack you and block your spaces.
-If that wasn't annoying enough, if you stay in the back row (the easiest way to avoid his chess pieces), Kingman has a "plan B" attack, where he summons some new chess pieces and permanently steals an entire row of your area.
-Not even Bass' auras can compare to this guy's cheapness.
-But it's okay, break type chips can destroy his chess pieces...just kidding, if you figure this out and try it, he'll use a different and more vicious set against you.
+- KingMan.EXE hides in the far back row while his nearly invincible, regenerating chess pieces attack you and block your spaces, which means no AreaGrab or powerful direct and melee attacks.
+If that wasn't annoying enough, if you stay in the back row (the easiest way to avoid his chess pieces), KingMan has a "plan B" attack, where he summons some new chess pieces and permanently steals an entire row of your area.
+Even if you break the chess pieces with certain chips, they are only incapacitated temporarily, and KingMan can create a different and more vicious set to replace them.

-You have to fight Bass twice in the storyline, though the first one is just a Hopeless Boss Fight (you can't hurt him, and even you use something that makes invincible, his attacks ignore it), the second fight however is a pain to get through because he still has his Life Aura, and he attacks ridiculously hard so it may take you a few tries if you don't have the right chip folder and he comes right before you fight Alpha, which if you lose, you'll have to fight Bass AGAIN.
+- You have to fight Bass twice in the storyline, though the first one is just a Hopeless Boss Fight (you can't hurt him, and even you use something that makes you invincible, his attacks ignore it).
+The second fight, however, is a pain to get through, because he still has his Life Aura, and he attacks ridiculously hard, so it may take you a few tries if you don't have the right chip folder, and he comes right before you fight Alpha, which if you lose to, you'll have to fight Bass AGAIN.